Garden peas are both sweet and savory. They have a grassy sweetness with an undertone of umami.

 The season for shelled garden peas—also called English peas—is short.
 They are grown and harvested in spring when the weather is cool.
 Snap peas and snow peas which are eaten pod and all can tolerate a bit of heat and last to early summer.

 Fresh peas should be small, bright green, tender, and sweet.
 The pods should look crisp.
 Choose peas that squeak when the pods are rubbed together.
 Small, young peas will have the best flavor—their sugars have not yet turned to starch.

 Peas are a tasty match to eggs, bacon, beef, chicken, lamb, pork, shellfish, smoked fish, white fish–and just about any other spring vegetables: asparagus, onions, carrots, parsnips, new potatoes, and the list goes on.

 How to Cook Fresh Shelled Peas with No Recipe

 Ratio: One pound of peas in the pod will yield one cup of shelled peas which will serve two people.
 You will need 3 to 4 pounds of peas in the pod to yield enough shelled peas to serve 4 people.

 Cooking: Peas like all vegetables are most flavorful and tasty cooked to just crisply, tender—that is slightly undercooked.
-Simmer young shelled peas 2 to 5 minutes.
-Steam young shelled peas 5 to 10 minutes.
+Simmer young shelled peas for 2 to 5 minutes.
+Steam young-shelled peas for 5 to 10 minutes.

 To this basic method of simmering peas you can also: add a pinch of sugar to give the peas extra sweetness; add two or three peas still in the pods to deepen the flavor; add a few drops of lemon juice to help preserve color.
 Salt peas only after they are cooked.